copyright 2009, Maria Liberati

 Can I substitute butter for the sunflower oil?
 The cornetti I ate in Sicily tasted buttery.
 Thanks!!

-Yes ,just be careful because butter has a tendency to burn at low temperatures.
-But yes, some cornetti are buttery in Italy but usually less buttery than the typical croissants in France.
+Yes ,just be careful because butter burns easily.
+But yes, some cornetti are buttery in Italy, usually less buttery than the typical croissants in France.
 Cornetti typically have less butter than croissants.

 Buon Appetito, let us know how they turn out.